 1. Not Wearing Sunscreen Every Day.

-Using a broad spectrum SPF daily is the best thing you can do for your skin.
+Using a broad spectrum *sunscreen daily is just something you simply must do.
 Period.

 Plus, nobody has time for excuses – especially your face.
 This is the one part of your skincare routine you can’t be lazy about.